The interoperability world is complex with lots of jargon and acronyms. Let's see if we can clear some of those terms up for you.

 Refers to hospital operational activities related to a patient's admission, movements within the hospital, general coordination, and discharge details.

-In terms of integration, you may hear ADT when referring to the particular brand of HL7v2 messages you're receiving, which includes data triggered by a patient's ADT activities or changes to their personal information, including patient ID changes.
+Regarding integration, you may hear ADT when referring to the particular brand of HL7v2 messages you're receiving.
+These types of messages include data triggered by a patient's ADT activities or changes to their personal information, including patient ID changes.

 The national organization that oversees standards and guidelines that impact nearly every sector of business.
 Explore ANSI's mission.

 A file transfer protocol specification used to exchange data over a secure point-to-point integration.
-This is mostly used as a B2B messaging protocol.
+This is mostly used as a business-to-business (B2B) messaging protocol.

 A contract between business associates that holds each accountable for securing any data they house within their system as part of their integration.
 You and your connection must have a BAA in order to integrate and exchange data with each other.